ibm-cloud-docs/EventStreams/streaming_cos_sql.md

 The following task walks you through:

-- Creating the required services
+- Creating the required services.
-- Setting up {{site.data.keyword.cos_full}} landing using SQL Query
+- Setting up {{site.data.keyword.cos_full}} landing using SQL Query.
-- Verifying that the events are stored in {{site.data.keyword.cos_short}}
+- Verifying that the events are stored in {{site.data.keyword.cos_short}}.

 {{site.data.keyword.sqlquery_full}} consumes batches of events from Kafka and stores the data as Parquet objects in the